 He is a member of the National Utility Safety and Operational Leadership Network.
 Mike holds a Bachelor of Science in Finance from Siena College and is a Certified Utility Safety Professional (CUSP).

-Mike Kanarick leads the Center for Customer Care and serves as Director of Customer Care, Community Engagement, and Communications.
+Mike Kanarick leads the Center for Customer Care and serves as Manager of Customer Care and Communications.
 Mike is responsible for the customer service, call center, education, marketing, community relations, communications, and government affairs areas of BED.

 Prior to joining BED in July 2015, Mike enjoyed 20+ years of work as a public servant in both city and state government, as a nonprofit executive director, as a political campaign staffer, and as a federal prosecutor.
 Immediately before BED, Mike served for more than three years as Chief of Staff to Burlington Mayor Miro Weinberger, helping the mayor lead the 650-person City team by serving as the direct liaison to the City's 18 department directors and working as communications director for the Mayor's Office and the City.
 Prior to his work with the City, Mike worked as president of Jvillage, a Burlington-based technology start-up that designs and builds websites for synagogues and other Jewish nonprofits to help them better engage their members.
 Mike also worked as an executive director at synagogues in Birmingham, Alabama and Burlington, Vermont.